-Editor’s note: This post was updated on May 19th, 2020 to reflect changes in pricing and fix some formatting issues.
+Editor’s note: This post was updated on July 17th, 2020 to reflect changes in pricing and include links to relevant information.

 Who’s the Sony HT-S350 soundbar for?

 - People in small apartments.
 If you live in a small apartment (like I do), this soundbar has more than enough power (340W) to give you the upgrade you need without annoying the neighbors.

 - College students.
 Aside from most likely living in a small space, college students also are mainly concerned with price.
 At under $200, the Sony HT-S350 soundbar is hands-down a great bang for your buck product.

 - Great entry-level soundbar for anyone curious about better TV audio.
 If you’ve never had a soundbar before and aren’t sure how much use you’ll get out of a soundbar, this is a great way to dip your toes into the world of more immersive home audio.

 How to set up the Sony HT-S350

 Fair warning, the Sony HT-S350 comes in a giant, awkward box.
 I feel like it would’ve been easier to ship/handle in two separate boxes for the soundbar and sub, but instead, they come together in a box that’s difficult to store.
 Thankfully, setting up the soundbar isn’t as tedious as its packaging.
 Once you get the soundbar and the sub to where you want them to be, then all you have to do is plug the soundbar and sub into an outlet.